 - “I enjoyed the calm, non-judgmental environment and inclusive discussions.”

 - “I was comfortable to share in the small group and liked that I had a chance to put real life experiences to the theory.”

-- “We learnt from one another – through sharing and advice.”
+- “We learned from one another – through sharing and advice.”

-- “I learnt that my dark emotion is useful and that I am more normal than I thought.”
+- “I learned that my dark emotion is useful and that I am more normal than I thought.”

-- “It was comfortable, I din’t feel rushed to get to the answers and they came anyway.
+- “It was comfortable, I didn’t feel rushed to get to the answers and they came anyway.
 It’s safe.”

 Cost: R450 pp